Skip to main content

 • File (document to edit) — only when “Use Template” is off

-• Text (instructions/data)
+• JSON (instructions/data)

 Outputs: File (filled document) Configuration: